archusXIV/mpv-playlists-manager/README.md

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp)

 # installation
-Before installing, please check paths variables in [function /lib/_LoadLocal](/lib/_LoadLocal) and then run the install.sh script as root, by default /usr/local/bin /usr/local/lib are the respective used locations, feel free to change them in the install script and line 46 in mpm itself.
+Run the install.sh script as root, by default /usr/local/bin /usr/local/lib are the respective used locations.
 The install script will detect if mpm is already installed and in that case the prompt will be: [R]emove or [U]pgrade mpm?

-Otherwise the simple install function will run and create ~/.config/mpm/mpmrc.
+Otherwise the simple install function will run and create ~/.config/mpm/{mpmrc,themerc} files.
 - Please check the [README_FIRST](https://github.com/archusXIV/mpv-playlists-manager/blob/main/README_FIRST) before first run.
 ```
 git clone https://github.com/archusXIV/mpv-playlists-manager.git